Kazade/simulant-engine/README.md

  * All layers must be the same dimensions
  * You cannot set the visible dimensions to greater than the layer size

+## The "additional" namespace

+KGLT is designed so that the core is as streamlined and minimalist as possible.
+The idea being that everything can be built using a combination of the core objects (e.g. Meshes, Texts, Fonts and Materials).
+Still, this means that creating objects such as animated sprites is quite a manual process.
+The "additional" namespace contains classes that manage the core objects for you to provide easy common functionality.
+For example, the kglt::additional::Sprite class allows you to construct characters with several animations easily:

+    auto sprite = kglt::additional::Sprite::create(scene); //Create a sprite sprite->add_animation("anim_1", frames); //Frames is an array of texture IDs sprite->set_current_animation("anim_1");
+    sprite->move_to(0, 0, -1);

+These additional classes aren't owned by the Scene, but they do automatically take care of core objects for you.